The Who Quadrophenia

 Give a listen to the Deluxe Edition of Leeds, and it becomes apparent that Tommy was a bit of live Albatross.
 Songs like Christmas, Go to the Mirror, and Sally Simpson which while advancing the “plot” of Tommy, are in the end, not Pete’s best compositions.
 Worse, these songs didn’t translate well live.

-Clearly Pete knew this, and the pressure to outdo himself must have been immense.
-We all know what happened next: the Lifehouse fiasco and its crumbs, which became their greatest release, Who’s Next.
+Pete knew this, and the pressure to outdo himself must have been immense.
+We all know what happened next: the Lifehouse fiasco and its crumbs, which became their most celebrated release, Who’s Next.
 This is all captured on Classic Album’s Who’s Next.
 One of the best of that DVD series.

 Quadrophenia, surprise, is the Who’s highest charting US release.
 Fellow Brit Elton John had a double LP of his own, Goodbye Yellow Brick Road, that kept the Who’s album from the number one spot.
 No number one for the Who in the US.

 “Is it in my head?”